lvh/txscrypt/README.rst

 **Incompatible change with previous versions!**

-- Remove deprecated checkPassword API
+- Remove deprecated verifyPassword API
 - Use less high-quality entropy for salt bits
 - Use term "salt", consistency with scrypt paper
 - Base64s output, prevents other software choking on NUL bytes